-- 1. The consumption of alcohol or possession of an open container of alcohol is prohibited in campus public areas. - No student is permitted to sell, possess or use substances defined by New York State and/or Federal Law as illegal or controlled, on University grounds, in the agency or while engaged in activities related to his/her enrollment in the program. - agency or while engaged in activities related to his/her enrollment in the program.
-No student is permitted to attend class or field or engage in any activity related to the student's enrollment in the program while under the influence of alcohol or drugs. - 4.
-No student will possess and/or introduce to the campus, and/or the field agency, or while engaged in any activity related to his/her enrollment in the program any drug paraphernalia including, but not limited to: bongs, water pipes, roach clips or - 22 hypodermic needles (not established to be specifically for the administration of prescribed medications).
-5. No student shall gamble for money or other valuables on University or field agency property or in any University facility.
+- 3. No student is permitted to attend class or field or engage in any activity related to the student's enrollment in the program while under the influence of alcohol or drugs. - 4.
+No student will possess and/or introduce to the campus, and/or the field agency, or while engaged in any activity related to his/her enrollment in the program any drug paraphernalia including, but not limited to: bongs, water pipes, roach clips or hypodermic needles (not established to be specifically for the administration of prescribed medications).

+5. No student shall gamble for money or other valuables on University or field property or in any University facility.